A Fantastic Itinerary To See Paris In 4 Days

 Arc de Triomphe

-The Arc de Triomphe is located on Place de l’Etoile at one end of the Champs-Elysées, where it was erected to celebrate war victories and to pay homage to the many people who died during the French Revolution and the Napoleonic Wars.
-Not only it is a beautiful sight itself, and one of the symbols of Paris, but the views from the terrace are impressive and span all the way to la Défense, the modern side of Paris.
+The Arc de Triomphe is located in Place de l’Etoile, at the western end of the Champs-Elysées, where it was erected to celebrate war victories and to pay homage to the many people who died during the French Revolution and the Napoleonic Wars.

-The Arc de Triomphe is open daily from 10:00 am to 10:30 or 11:00 pm depending on the season.
-It is closed on 1 January, 1 May, 8 May (morning), 14 July, 11 November (morning) and 25 December.
-You can get tickets here or here.
+The Arc de Triomphe is open every day.
+For opening times visit the official Arc de Triomphe website.
+It is closed on 1 January, 1 May, 8 May (morning), 14 July (morning), 11 November (morning) and 25 December.

 Champs-Elysées